RonenSherman/Neural-Networks/README.md

 # Neural-Networks
-Repository for Game and App development for Mr. Miyoshi with fpcus on Neural Networks
+Repository for Game and App development for Mr. Miyoshi with focus on Neural Networks

 Project 1: Handwritten digit recognizer using MNIST dataset

+Project 2: Pytorch NN w/ Gymnasium